nickyjgarland/g2gpap/README.md

 # Introduction

-Welcome to the repositoty for the Guide to Good Practice for Aerial Survey.
-The guide and this repository is maintined by staff at the [Archaeology Data Service](https://archaeologydataservice.ac.uk/)
+Welcome to the repository for the Guide to Good Practice for Aerial Survey.
+The guide and this repository is maintined by staff at the [Archaeology Data Service](https://archaeologydataservice.ac.uk/).

 # About the guide